DSD explained: how it works, why it exists, where it is used, and how to play it.

 DSD

-Stores a single-bit stream at extremely high frequency (e.g. 2.8 MHz or higher).
+Stores a 1-bit stream at extremely high sampling rates such as 2.8 MHz or higher.

 Key idea

-DSD trades precision per sample for a much higher sampling rate.
+DSD trades bit depth per sample for a much higher sampling speed.

 Common DSD formats